Nurse Grace Jennings Carmichael

 After graduating with her nurses’ certificate Carmichael left the hospital to work as a private nurse in Geelong, where she cared for a little boy with wooden legs.
 In 1895 Carmichael married Francis Henry Mullis, an English architect.
 They moved to Adelaide, where Carmichael gave birth to their first child.
 They then emigrated to London.

-Life in London was difficult for the family – four more children were born, two of whom died.
-They lived in poverty in London’s East End and when Mullis disappeared, Carmichael’s living conditions and health deteriorated.
-She died of pneumonia in 1904, leaving behind three children whose father never returned to them.
-The children were taken to a workhouse in Northampton, where they lived until admirers of Carmichael’s from her home country raised funds to have the children relocated to Australia and placed in private homes.
+Life in London’s East End was not easy for the family – four more children were born, and when Mullis disappeared they fell into poverty.
+Carmichael’s living conditions and health deteriorated thereafter.
+She died of pneumonia in 1904, leaving behind five children, two of whom died soon after.
+Her three surviving sons were living in a workhouse in Northhampton in 1910, when admirers of Carmichael from her home country raised funds to have the children relocated to Australia and placed in private homes.
+Her eldest son was cared for by the family of the little boy Carmichael had once nursed in Geelong.

 A number of memorial sites pay tribute to Carmichael, in remembrance of her contribution to Australian literature and to the wellbeing of children.